 - amplification/modulation electronic signal

 - switching of an electronic signal and electrical power.

-MOSFET(Metal Oxide Semiconductor Field Effect Transistor) is most widely used transistor in motherboard.
+MOSFET(Metal Oxide Semiconductor Field Effect Transistor) is the most widely used transistor in motherboards.

 Motherboard in your laptop, mobile phone has SMD Diode and they are mounted in your motherboard.